So, you want to start selling, but you don’t know what it is you’re supposed to sell?

 You can now buy personalized cheese boards online or get your face printed on a mug.
 There are even gift sites that let you print maps of the stars on the night you met your partner.

-People want their names and faces all over everything right now, and you should jump on that trend.
+People want their names and faces all over every product they own right now, and you should jump on that trend.

 There are some niche ways to profit from personalizing your goods:

 - Sell custom candies.
 For birthdays, weddings, and baby showers, what’s a more personal favor for guests than M&Ms with the host’s initials printed on them?

 - Sell faces on phone cases.
 Appeal to social media marketing experts, and offer print-on-demand patterns of your customers’ selfies.

 - Sell personalized puzzles.
 Board games are surging in popularity.
 Take advantage of this and start an eCommerce business specializing in custom versions.